Most ovarian cysts are small sacs, filled with fluid, on your ovaries. These are called “simple” ovarian cysts.

 So when should you have a follow-up ultrasound test?

-You may need a follow-up ultrasound test, and sometimes surgery, if the first ultrasound shows that you have a large cyst or a cyst that may be cancerous.
-If a cyst could be cancerous, it should be removed right away.
+You may need a follow-up ultrasound test, and sometimes surgery, if the first ultrasound shows that you have a large cyst or a cyst that may be cancerous or could develop into cancer.
+If a cyst has the appearance of cancer, it should be removed right away.
 A surgeon who specializes in treating ovarian cancer should do the surgery.
 That type of surgeon is called a gynecologic oncologist.